jst-seminar-rostlab-tum/eutop-mediamind/docs/USER_GUIDE.md

 #### Organisations

-An organisation is required to use MediaMind.
-If you want to use MediaMind for your organisation, contact a MediaMind admin, to create an organisation for you.
+To use MediaMind, users must first create an account and be assigned to an organization.
+If you would like to join the platform, please contact a MediaMind administrator to be added to an existing organization or to have a new one created for you.

-If new users should be added to your organisation, they have to first create an account and then, have to be added by a MediaMind admin to your organisation, before they can use the application.
 (see Admin Settings)

 ### Authorization Concept